DYCI2/om-dyci2/README.md

 ------
 ### Compile and install (libdyci2):

-This library was only compiuled and tested on macOS so far.
+This library was only compiled and tested on macOS so far.
 Use your Terminal and simply Make the library:
 ```
 cd libdyci2